 - Click Azure Active Directory, then select “Enterprise applications” in the sidebar.

 - Click “New application”, then click “Create your own application”.

-- Enter “1Password Business” for the display name and select “Integrate any other application you don’t find in the gallery”.
+- Enter “1Password Business” for the name of the app and select “Integrate any other application you don’t find in the gallery (Non-gallery)”.
 Then click Create.